lamhq/tech-notes/pages/devops/aws/20-big-data/7-data-pipeline.md

 Integrates with storage services (e.g., DynamoDB, RDS, Redshift, S3) and compute services (e.g., EC2 and EMR).

-You create steps that are dependent on previous tasks completing successfully.
+To use data pipeline, you create steps that are dependent on previous tasks completing successfully.
 Within it, you define parameters for data transformations.

 ## Use cases